Low Water Pressure from Well: 10 Causes & Solutions

 4. Worn Pump Impellers

 Pump can't generate as much pressure as when new.
+See our well pump lifespan guide to know when it's time for a replacement.

 - Signs: Gradual decline over months/years